 Being kind doesn’t cost a thing!

 It’s interesting how you can become attached to someone you don’t even know.
-There’s an older homeless fellow I see from time to time in the vicinity of 11th Street, E. Street, 12th Street, F. Street NW in DC- the general area near the Ford Theater, the J. Edgar Hoover Building, and Macy’s.
+There’s a homeless fellow I see from time to time in the vicinity of 11th Street, E. Street, 12th Street, F. Street NW in DC- the general area near the Ford Theater, the J. Edgar Hoover Building, and Macy’s.
 I’ve mentioned him here in my blog from time to time.
-He turned 39 on his last birthday.
 I give him the change in my pocket, usually $2-3 when I have loose bills or I give him a breakfast sandwich from one of the area eateries.
 Fortunately, DC is not one of the jurisdictions that have criminalized the feeding of homeless residents.
 But mostly I stop and chat with him.
 Compassion is what he needs the most, just like all of us.
 He tells me he appreciates me taking time to stop and talk to him, even if I don’t give him any food or money.
 He often visits the Martin Luther King Jr. Library around the corner to look for jobs and to work on his résumé.
 He has even asked me for input and feedback to help him with his job search.

 He sells the Street Sense newspaper.
 If you aren’t familiar with it, this newspaper offers economic opportunities and job skills to the homeless members of the community; the paper features news, editorials, poems and art about homelessness, poverty, and other social issues.
 I support this venture because the homeless men and women who sell it (they’re called vendors) participate in the production of the paper, and even write about half of the articles, stories, poems, and other prose that are in it.
 The vendors pay 50 cents for each paper and sell each one for $3.
 It used to be $2 but inflation, you know?
 I’m all for helping people who are doing productive things to help themselves.